ethereum/EIPs/EIPS/eip-ENS_TokenID.md

 _TL;DR_: This EIP makes ERC721 Non-Fungible Tokens addressable by the Ethereum Name Service by adding a new resolver profile, `uint256 tokenID()`.

-_Slightly longer TL;DR_: It makes sense to resolve an ENS name to a contact address for fungible tokens such as ERC20, as each token in the contract is indistinguishable from another.
+_Slightly longer TL;DR_: It makes sense to resolve an ENS name to a contract address for fungible tokens such as ERC20, as each token in the contract is indistinguishable from another.
 However, for non-fungible tokens, pointing to the contract address alone is not enough, as tokens within the contract are meant to be unique and distinguishable.
 Non-fungibles might have different valuations, might grant the holder different rights or rewards etc.

 This EIP proposes a new ENS resolver for ERC721's tokenID field.
 This allows the Ethereum Name Service to address a single non-fungible token within an ERC721 token contract of many tokens.